 Pest Control - Pigeons (feral pigeons)

-Note: We do not offer a service to deal with pigeons, this page is to offer advice and information only
+Note: Adur & Worthing Councils do not offer a service to deal with pigeons, this page is to offer advice and information only.
+Please see our pest control homepage for how to request a pest control service.

 The feral pigeon is descended from domesticated strains of the rock dove and the wild breeding population is supplemented by racing pigeons and escapees from domestic pigeon lofts.